In the Catholic Tradition

 Trinity Hall is a private independent school in the Roman Catholic tradition, assisting in the spiritual, moral and integral formation of the student while maintaining high standards of academic excellence.

-– Head of School Mary Sciarrillo
+– Founding Head of School Mary Sciarrillo

 God is especially revealed in the mystery of the human person, “created in the image and likeness of God.”
 A Trinity Hall education is concerned with the total formation of each student as an individual personally loved by God.
 The objective of a Trinity Hall education is to assist in the fullest possible development of all of the God-given talents of each individual person as a member of the human community.

 - This area of study promotes critical thinking and informed reflection on theology and religion that seeks to provide an integrated approach to faith as the foundation of daily living.
-Students will develop familiarity with the basic content of – and modes of scholarly inquiry into – selected theological and religious systems, including forms of religious ethics, and will develop productive intellectual attitudes to guide them in their search.
+Students develop familiarity with the basic content of – and modes of scholarly inquiry into – selected theological and religious systems, including forms of religious ethics, and develop productive intellectual attitudes to guide them in their search.

 - To assist in the formation of the balanced person, individual theology courses are related to one another within a well-planned educational program; every aspect of school life contributes to the total development of each individual person.